c-cpt/ava-guide-docs/src/content/docs/guides/getting_started_with_blockchain_development.md

 ![Avalanche Logo](../../../../public/imgs/content/AvaLogo.png)

-[The Avalanche Community Hub](https://build.avax.network/): The central organizing site for all things Avalanche and the brain trust of our community contributors.
+[Avalanche Builders Hub](https://build.avax.network/): Find all the resources, tools and documentation you need to build on Avalanche.

 </div>